AndBayer/AndBayer/README.md

 <p align='center'>
   Procuro oportunidade na área de programação, estou disposto a aprender e meu objetivo é contribuir para o crescimento da empresa<br>
+  I'm looking for an opportunity in the programming area, I'm willing to learn and my goal is to contribute to the company's growth<br>
 </p>

 <hr>